 So surely, we can expect men who aren’t wearing a condom to at least learn to pull out correctly and pull out every time they have sex, right?

 Well, again, apparently it’s slightly more pleasurable to climax inside a vagina than, say, on their partner’s stomach.
 So men are willing to risk the life, health and well-being of women, in order to experience a tiny bit more pleasure for like 5 seconds during orgasm.

 It’s mind-boggling and disturbing when you realize that’s the choice men are making.
 And honestly, I’m not as mad as I should be about this, because we’ve trained men from birth that their pleasure is of utmost importance in the world.
-(And to dis-associate sex and pregnancy.)
+(We’ve also trained them to dis-associate sex and pregnancy.)

 While we’re here, let’s talk a bit more about pleasure and biology.
-Did you know that a man CAN’T get a woman pregnant without having an orgasm?
+Did you know that (with few exceptions) a man can’t get a woman pregnant without having an orgasm?
 Which means that we can conclude getting a woman pregnant is a pleasurable act for men.

 In contrast, a woman can have non-stop orgasms with or without a partner and never once get herself pregnant.
 A woman’s orgasm has literally nothing to do with pregnancy or fertility — her clitoris exists not for creating new babies, but simply for pleasure.

 No matter how many orgasms she has, they won’t make her pregnant.
-Pregnancies can only happen when men have an orgasm.
+Rule of thumb: Pregnancies can only happen when men have an orgasm.
 Unwanted pregnancies can only happen when men orgasm irresponsibly.